sillsdev/TheCombine/user_guide/docs/project.md

 ### Import and Export

+!!! note

+    Currently, the maximum Lift files supported for import is 250MB.

+!!! note

     Currently, only one LIFT file can be imported per project.

 After clicking the Export button, you can navigate to other parts of the website.
 A notification will appear in the App Bar when the export is ready for download.
 A project that has reached hundreds of MB is size may take tens of minutes to